oldskool978/cs50-Week1-Credit/README.md

 Harvard cs50 Week 1, Credit Challenge.
 Portable (no use of cs50.h)

 # <b> library Credit.H </b>
-I have included a self contained library, it allows several functions that are useful and necessary to evaluating user input.
+I have included a self contained library, it allows several functions that are useful and necessary for evaluating user input.
  <br>

 # void Get_NuMber(void)